Thairo Estrada Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.7 K/9, the worst in MLB.
+- The Tigers pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.

-- The Tigers have a 6.25 team ERA that ranks 29th across all MLB pitching staffs.
+- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).

-- Tigers pitchers combine to surrender the fourth-most home runs in baseball (21 total, 1.8 per game).
+- The Tigers give up the second-most home runs in baseball (23 total, 1.8 per game).

-- Wentz (0-2) takes the mound for the Tigers to make his third start of the season.
+- Lorenzen takes the mound for his first start of the season for the Tigers.

-- His most recent time out came on Saturday against the Boston Red Sox, when the left-hander tossed 1 2/3 innings, surrendering five earned runs while giving up only one hit.
+- The 31-year-old righty last appeared Wednesday, Oct.
+5 against the Oakland Athletics, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.